PiyumiUoR/Hotel-Booking-Assistant-API/README.md

 1. **Install SQLite:**
    - Follow the instructions on the [SQLite website](https://www.sqlite.org/download.html) to download and install SQLite for your operating system.
+   - during our test run we used SQLite version 3.41.2

 2. **Create a Virtual Environment:**
    - It's recommended to create a virtual environment for your project.
 Run the following commands: